-had become unkempt and neglected until a group of volunteers, the Friends of Highgate Cemetery, undertook the huge upkeep.
+cemetery had become unkempt and neglected until a group of volunteers, the Friends of Highgate Cemetery, undertook the huge upkeep.
 Tours are conducted by the Friends, who will show you the most interesting graves among the numerous statues and memorials once hidden by overgrowth.
-The West side is accessible by tour only, which you must pre-book for weekdays but not weekends.
-Tours of the East side on Saturdays are first come, first serve.
-You're expected to dress respectfully, so forego the shorts and baseball cap.
-Children under eight are not admitted; nor are dogs, tripods, or video cameras.
+The West side is can only be seen during a one-hour tour, which you must prebook for weekdays but not weekends.
+Tours of the East side on Saturday are first come, first serves.
+You're expected to dress respectfully, so skip the shorts and the baseball cap.
+Children under eight are not admitted and neither are dogs, tripods, or video cameras.

 Swains La., London, N6 6PJ, England